AmireNoori/Jpg-Robber/README.md

 # Jpg-Robber
 A python script for stealing Jpg files through the network.
-This script allows you to identify files with jpg format in the target system and  drives then quickly send and save them to your server through the network.
+This script allows you to identify files with jpg format in the target system and  drives then quickly send and save files to your server through the network.

 ## Usage